 RULE 1.
 MANDATORY CONTINUING LEGAL EDUCATION COMMISSION (MCLEC)

-- There is hereby established a Mandatory Continuing Legal Education Commission (MCLEC) consisting of eleven (11) members who are resident members of the Bar of this State.
+- There is hereby established a Mandatory Continuing Legal Education Commission (MCLEC) consisting of eleven (11) members who are members of the Bar of this State of which one voting member may be a non-resident of the State of Oklahoma.
 The Executive Director of the Oklahoma Bar Association and the Director of Continuing Legal Education of the Oklahoma Bar Association shall be ex-officio members without vote.
 The remaining nine (9) members shall be appointed by the President of the Oklahoma Bar Association with the consent of the Board of Governors of the Oklahoma Bar Association.

 - The MCLEC shall have the following duties:

 - To exercise general supervisory authority over the administration of these rules.